RSE (Relationships and Sexuality Education) Policy

 - All teachers of these subjects have access to the resource materials which are available online, shared via email and stored on a shared folder in OneDrive.

 - Parents are the primary educators of their children and their role in education concerning relationships and sexuality is seen by the school as paramount.

-- Parents were invited to participate in the process of drawing up a school policy on RSE.
+- Parents were invited to participate in the process of drawing up a school policy on RSE and its subsequent review.

-- Ordinarily, parents will be informed of the RSE programme at the Information Evening for First Year Parents and by letter on enrolment.
+- Ordinarily, parents are informed of the RSE programme at the Information Evening for First Year Parents and by letter on enrolment in the school. (see Appendix 1).
 They may request to withdraw their child from the RSE programme/class, should they so wish.
 This is communicated in writing to the school Principal.

 - Ethical/Moral Considerations

 - Answering Questions: While it is important to create an environment in SPHE/RSE in which students can discuss issues openly, teachers may not be able to answer all questions asked by students and will set appropriate limits.
 Students may ask questions which are not appropriate to a classroom setting.
 On these, and on all questions, teachers should use their professional judgement, be guided by the age of the students, the RSE curriculum and the RSE policy for the school.
 Reference should also be made to the “Ground Rules”, which are drawn up with the SPHE/RSE class at the beginning of each year.